KaanAres10/NetNote/README.md

 A collaborative **note-taking app** built with **Spring Boot (server)** and **JavaFX (client)**, featuring markdown support, collections, file attachments, multi-server setups, and full keyboard navigation.

-## How to run
-First clone the repo `git clone https://github.com/KaanAres10/NetNote.git`

-Then to run the template project from the command line, you either need to have [Maven](https://maven.apache.org/install.html) installed on your local system (`mvn`) or you need to use the Maven wrapper (`mvnw`).
-You can then execute

-	mvn clean install

-to package and install the artifacts for the three subprojects.
-Afterwards, you can run ...

-	cd server
-	mvn spring-boot:run

-to start the server or ...

-	cd client
-	mvn javafx:run

-to run the client.
-Please note that the server needs to be running, before you can start the client.

-Once this is working, you can try importing the project into your favorite IDE.

 # FULL APP TUTORIAL
 ## Markdown Basics

 All of the notes have markdown.
 To use the features: